zediek/generate-app-in-mvc-archetecture-in-flask/README.md

 - vertualenv in pip install
 - yarn to install bootstrap and etc.

-**Steps to setup NewFlask: Generate App in MVC Archetecture in Flask**
+**Steps to setup NewFlask: Generate App in MVC Architecture in Flask**
 - First, to install Python 3
     + Heres the link:
         ```